python/typing_extensions/doc/index.rst

 Pure aliases
 ~~~~~~~~~~~~

-These are the same as their :mod:`typing` counterparts in all supported
+These are simply re-exported from the :mod:`typing` module on all supported
 versions of Python.
 They are listed here for completeness.

 .. class:: AbstractSet